 This hair removal cream works quickly; you could be hair-free in as little as five minutes.
 It's truly an amazing combination of powerful and gentle hair removal.
 You must read the instructions before using (especially on those sensitive parts of your body), but you can use it as often as you feel the need.
 Luckily, it comes in a pump bottle with a spatula for easy application and removal.
-If you still need assistance on the process for the easiest and best hair removal for men, we urge you to take a look at this video.
-(You may notice this vlogger is as serious about patch tests as we are!)

 Both men and women can use this product, which is a bonus.
 However, the bottle is deceptively feminine.